derhasi/freistilbox-docs/content/faq/basicauth.md

     admin:{SHA}0DPiKuNIrrVmD8IUCuw1hQxNqZc=
     admin:TYLxBt/ftyi3w

 All lines contain the user name and the password, each encrypted with a different technique.
 We suggest using the line where the encrypted password after the colon starts with `$apr1$` (which signifies MD5 encryption).

-Copy line with into the file `.htpasswd`.
+Copy this line into your `.htpasswd` file.

 ## Deploy your changes